philippgille/serve/README.md

 2. `cd` into the root directory of this repository
 3. Execute: `go build`

+> Note: The binaries in GitHub Releases are shrinked with additional Go linker flags

 To also make `serve` available as command in other directories:

 1. Add `$GOPATH/bin` to your `PATH` if you haven't done that already when installing Go
 2. Execute: `go install`

+There are also build scripts for Windows and Linux for creating release artifacts (shrinked binaries for Windows, macOS and Linux):

+- Windows: `.\build.ps1`
+- Linux: `./build.sh`